bruno-chavez/restedancestor/README.md

 ### Executables:

-`restedancestor` supports Linux and Mac, and can be download [here](https://github.com/bruno-chavez/restedancestor/releases) simply click on the one that has your OS and architecture on its name.
+`restedancestor` supports Linux and Mac, and can be downloaded [here](https://github.com/bruno-chavez/restedancestor/releases) simply click on the one that has your OS and architecture on its name.

 After its downloaded run the executable and start making requests!